reesede/AsianFlashCard/src/resources/README.txt

 	The dialog "Close" button closes the dialog; the dialog "Clear" button clears the drawing, but keeps the dialog open.
 Note that closing the dialog also clears the drawing.

+Tools -> Open Card Set Editor

+	Displays the card set editor dialog, which allows the user to create and edit files containing card sets.
+For more details, see the card set editor help by bringing up the card set editor and selecting the Help->Editor Help menu command.

 Help -> Help